Logging

 }

-(Due to the existing math log function, the cf prefix is still required here, unlike with other tags in script.)
+Note: Due to the existing math log function, the cf prefix is required here unlike other tags in script.

 See also